 The main thing to look for in your tax advisor or an international tax firm is the tax advisor’s ability to provide counsel and personal service.
 Tax advice is not only about filling in the tax returns on your behalf and helping with accounting, but in the case of international tax firms catering to expats, the service must go beyond.
-The specialist should take into consideration your future plans such as relocation plans.
+The specialist should take into consideration your plans, including your relocation.

 Top 10 International Tax Firms for Expats